DAILY DISCIPLINE #190

-According to this verse God has put his law into man's heart.
+According to Romans 2:15 God has put his law into man's heart.
 When man violates that law, his conscience and thoughts accuse him.
-It's a universal truth across the entire world and therefore everyone can know it.
-Take for example betraying a friend or your country.
+It's a universal truth across the entire world, meaning that everyone can know it.
+Take for example betraying a friend, or your country.
 It's looked upon as a despicable act any where you go in the world.

 59. When your conscience sounds an alarm bell inside, then the Holy Spirit within us will confirm the truth of it.
 Sometimes we can be accused of something by Satan or another person but our conscience is clear about the issue and the Holy Spirit also confirms that.

 In this way our thoughts, conscience, and the Holy Spirit all work together to become a true guide in your life.
 The quicker you obey the voice of your conscience the stronger it becomes God's compass in your life.

 60. How did Paul strive to live his life after his conversion to Christ?